Agricultural production - livestock and meat

-The EU has a substantial population of livestock: there were 148 million pigs, 87 million bovine animals and 98 million sheep and goats in 2018.
+The EU-27 has a substantial population of livestock: there were 143 million pigs, 77 million bovine animals and 74 million sheep and goats in 2019.
 The majority of livestock are kept in just a few Member States (see Figure 1).

-Populations of the four main categories of livestock in the EU were all lower in 2018 than in 2017 (see Figure 2).
+Populations of the four main categories of livestock in the EU were all lower in 2019 than in 2018 (see Figure 2).
 This reflected various phenomena.
 In the case of pigs, the decline was from a relative high in 2017, in part explained by the strong rebound in exports of live pigs.
-In the case of bovine animals, sheep and goats, the declines accelerated after the peaks in 2016 (phasing out of milk quotas in 2015).
+In the case of bovine animals, the declines coincided with the phasing-out of milk quotas in 2015.

 Some of these changes have been within an overall downward trend.
-For example, the population of sheep has been in steep decline since at least the turn of the Millenium, with there being 8.5 million less head in Spain and 5 million less head of sheep in the United Kingdom in 2018 than in 2000.
-Improvements in production efficiency have also played a part in this trend.
+For example, the population of sheep has been in steep decline since at least the turn of the millennium, with there being 8.9 million less head in Spain.

 Veal and beef

-The EU produced 7.9 million tonnes of bovine meat (beef and veal) in 2018, a moderate increase (+1.7 %) on the level in 2017.
-This latest increase should be seen in the context of the end of milk quotas on 31 March 2015, as it has led directly to increased cow slaughter, with some of the smallest farms abandoning dairy production.
+The EU produced a provisional 6.9 million tonnes of bovine meat (beef and veal carcasses) in 2019, which was slightly less (-1.4 %) than in 2018.
+This decline should be seen in the context of steady rises that came after the end of milk quotas on 31 March 2015, as it has led directly to increased cow slaughter, with some of the smallest farms abandoning dairy production.
 Before then, there had been a downward trend in bovine meat production through to 2013.

-For the EU as a whole, the real-terms price for cattle was -1.7 % lower on average in 2018 than in 2017.
+For the EU as a whole, the average real-terms (deflated) price for cattle in 2019 was down sharply (a provisional -4.1 %) on the average in 2018.
 This continued the decline from the relative highs of 2012 and 2013 (see Figure 5).

-The two main pig meat producing Member States are Germany (5.3 million tonnes in 2018) and Spain (4.5 million tonnes).
-Whereas production in Germany was lower in 2018 (down -2.1 %), it rose sharply in Spain (+5.4 %).
-There was also a sharp rise in production in the Netherlands (+5.5 %).
+The two main pig meat producing Member States are Germany (5.2 million tonnes in 2019) and Spain (4.6 million tonnes).
+Whereas production in Germany was lower in 2019 (down -2.2 %), which was the third successive annual contraction, it rose once again in Spain (+2.4 %, the sixth successive year of growth).
+There was also another year of strong growth in the Netherlands (+6.0 %).